Forevka/pdf2svgwrapper/README.md

 # pdf2svgwrapper

-`pdf2svgwrapper` is a small C/C++ library that converts PDF pages to SVG images using the Poppler and Cairo libraries.
+`pdf2svgwrapper` is a small C/C++ library that converts PDF pages to SVG or PNG images using the Poppler and Cairo libraries.
 The project uses [vcpkg](https://github.com/microsoft/vcpkg) for dependency management and builds a shared library for Windows or Linux.

 ## Features

 - Loads a PDF document from memory and reports the number of pages.
-- Renders individual pages to SVG format.
+- Renders individual pages to SVG or PNG (image-only pages are rasterized and DPI can be specified).
 - Simple C API for integration with other languages.

 ## Getting the Source